FedericoSte/CloudApp/README.md

 ```

 ## 4. Test SSH Connection
-From another computer on the same network (or remotely, if firewall/port forwarding is configured), connect using:
+From another computer on the same network, connect using:
 ```
 ssh username@ip_address
 ```